prevueltas/tdd_realpython_course/README.md

 This repo contains the source code of the course [Test-Driven Development With PyTest](https://realpython.com/courses/test-driven-development-pytest/)

-The code provided by the original author didn't work for me (and other users as you can read in the comments of the course) out of the box.

 ## Setup

 It uses pipenv to handle the virtual env: